SolidLabResearch/google-sheet-sync/README.md

 uses the [RMLMapper](https://rml.io/).
 This mapper relies on declarative rules that define how the RDF data should be generated from the data on the Google Sheet.
 Write these rules in the form of [YARRRML](https://rml.io/yarrrml/) in the `rules.yml` file.

+You are responsible that the Sheet data that is fed to the [RMLMapper](https://rml.io/) contains enough information to be converted back to triples.
+The program itself keeps no track of the origin of the seperate pieces of data nor the entity to which they belong.

 You find an example in `rules.example.yml`.